iTasks Logo iTasks

 Cross-Linking Tasks

-Real projects are interconnected.
-A bug in one project might block a feature in another. iTasks lets you @-mention and link tasks across different projects within the same workspace.
-Reference a related task in a description or discussion message, and it becomes a clickable link — making it easy to trace dependencies and understand the bigger picture.
+In practice, projects rarely stand on their own: a bug in one can block a feature in another. iTasks lets you @-mention and link tasks across different projects in the same workspace.
+Reference a related task in a description or discussion message and it becomes a clickable link, so dependencies are easy to trace and the bigger picture stays clear.

 Cross-linking keeps your team aligned without duplicating information.
 Instead of copying details between tasks, simply link to the source.
 Your team can navigate between related tasks in one tap, maintaining context and reducing miscommunication across projects and teams.